Saur0pony/NFA_TandemRepeatsDetector/README.md

-# NFA Tandem Repeat Detector v5
+# NFA Tandem Repeat Detector v5 + MaxRepv3

 This is the fifth version of ppatern matching which use NFA algorythm to find occurences of a tandem repeat pattern in a DNA sequence.
-Algorithm come from Baeza-Yates and was improved by Keikki Hyyrö and rewrite in python by Grégoire Prunier to be use in case of Tandem Repeat
+Algorithm come from Baeza-Yates and was improved by Keikki Hyyrö and rewrite in python by Grégoire Prunier to be use in case of Tandem Repeat.
+It can be use to find Tandem repeats or CRISPR with addition of gap.

+MaxRepv3 is a programme which can be use to find maximal repeat to help te get some motif to test with Tandem Repeat Detector

 ## Note about the version